NetDocuments-Archive/ad-join-cookbook/README.md

 This cookbook has limited support for linux.
 Common pitfalls

 - Hostname must be 15 characters or less
+- NetBios names are not supported (Windows 2000 domain controllers )
 - Domain is cAsE SenSITive
 - If the domain join fails, the domain password may be logged on the chef server in plain text.
 Take caution to roll your logs if that happens.

 **The ad-join cookbook is as unopinionated as possible.
 It will not configure sudoers file or sssd.conf file.
 Use the sudoers or sssd cookbook in your wrapper cookbook to manage those services.**

+The cookbook will overwrite '/etc/krb5.conf' and '/etc/samba/smb.conf'.
+Best to only run this cookbook on new machines.

 See troubleshooting section at bottom for additional information